Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-only-Service-Health-Alerts.md

 ```

 ## 6. Assign the Service Health Policy Policy Set Definition
-Assign an Policy Set Definition by running the following command:
+Assign a Policy Set Definition by running the following command:

 ```bash
 az deployment mg create --template-file .\patterns\alz\policyAssignments\DINE-ServiceHealthAssignment.json --location $location --management-group-id $pseudoRootManagementGroup --parameters '{ \"topLevelManagementGroupPrefix\": { \"value\": \"contoso\" }, \"policyAssignmentParameters\": { \"value\": { \"ALZMonitorResourceGroupName\": { \"value\": \"rg-amba-monitoring-001\" }, \"ALZMonitorResourceGroupTags\": { \"value\": { \"Project\": \"amba-monitoring\" } }, \"ALZMonitorResourceGroupLocation\": { \"value\": \"eastus\" }, \"ALZMonitorActionGroupEmail\": { \"value\": \"test@test.com\"} } } }'
 ```

 {{< hint type=important >}}
-The final parameter is the --parameters parameter, which is used to pass a JSON string that contains the parameters for the deployment.
+The final parameter is the ```--parameters``` parameter, which is used to pass a JSON string that contains the parameters for the deployment.
 The JSON string is enclosed in single quotes and contains escaped double quotes for the keys and values of the parameters.

-The JSON object contains two parameters: topLevelManagementGroupPrefix and policyAssignmentParameters.
-The topLevelManagementGroupPrefix parameter is used to specify the intermediate root management group, and should _coincide_ with the value of the "pseudoRootManagementGroup".
-The policyAssignmentParameters parameter is an object that contains the values for the parameters that are used to configure the monitoring resource group.
+The JSON object contains two parameters: ```topLevelManagementGroupPrefix``` and ```policyAssignmentParameters```.
+The ```topLevelManagementGroupPrefix``` parameter is used to specify the intermediate root management group, and should _coincide_ with the value of the ```pseudoRootManagementGroup```.
+The ```policyAssignmentParameters``` parameter is an object that contains the values for the parameters that are used to configure the monitoring resource group.
 The parameters include the name of the resource group, the tags for the resource group, the location of the resource group, and the email address for the action group associated with the Service Health Policy Set Definition.
 {{< /hint >}}

 &nbsp;